kdjordan/resDemoServer/README.md

 # Vacation Rentals App

-> Back End of FullStack JS App
+> Backend of FullStack JS App

 ## The Setup